-However, this time, the manufacturer included a program to reset the system in an attempt to get drivers going again.
+Fortunately, the manufacturer included a program to reset the system so drivers can temporarily overcome the malfunction.

 Nevertheless, the procedure is lengthy and inconvenient at best.
 At worst, it won't work at all and you'll still need a tow truck.

 Before we continue to discuss the Chevy Colorado security system problem, let's talk about the reset procedure first.

 When the engine fails to start and the security light remains illuminated or flashing, you can attempt to bypass or reset the system.

 Chevrolet built in a feature to bypass the factory installed anti theft device, but they couldn't make it easy, because that would lead to a huge amount of stolen trucks.

 Unfortunately, the process requires precision timing and about 35 minutes to accomplish.
 But, it might just get you going and save you a tow bill.

 The procedure includes turning the key on and leaving it in the run position for 15 minutes.
 Next we turn the key off for 30 seconds.

 Then you turn the key back on for another 15 minutes and off again for another 30 seconds.
 This time when you turn it back on, you can crank the engine and it should start.

 Unfortunately, this reset only works one time and you'll have to perform it over again every time you lock the doors.
 Activating the door locks re-arms the security system.